Beijing tightens controls over popular microblogs

 Hong Kong media said the cities of Shanghai and Guangzhou were likely to follow suit.

-"Not only will this not affect the development of microblogs, it will help such sites build their brands and improve their service," the government spokesman told Xinhua.
+"The new rules are aimed at protecting Web users' interests and improving credibility on the Web," the government spokesman told Xinhua.
+"Not only will this not affect the development of microblogs, it will help such sites build their brands and improve their service."

 China has more than 300 million registered microbloggers, although many people have more than one account.

-Wang Junxiu, an Internet commentator and investor in Beijing, said the new policy would be difficult to implement -- the rules give no details on how they will be enforced -- but nonetheless would have a chilling effect.
+Wang Junxiu, an Internet commentator and investor in Beijing, said the new policy would be difficult to implement, but nonetheless would have a chilling effect.

 "I don't know how they're going to implement this because there are already hundreds of millions of users on microblogs," said Wang, who studies microblog developments.